NTLM and Anonymous Access Not Supported

 There is currently no supported solution that allows anonymous access to Confluence while using NTLM as the authentication method for Confluence.

 Some brave souls have suggested the following two solutions, when using Confluence with IIS.
 Both suggestions are unsupported and both offer problems:

 - Use two ports/URls, one for anonymous users and one for NTLM users.

 - Develop a custom redirection page within IIS.

 (Not Supported) Using Two Ports and Two Base URLs

-This approach will cause problems because Confluence cannot recognise 2 base URLs.
-Therefore you are risking unexpected behaviour from Confluence if you allow access via 2 different ports.
+This approach will cause problems because Confluence cannot recognize 2 base URLs.
+Therefore you are risking unexpected behavior from Confluence if you allow access via 2 different ports.